 Text: Claudia Frances Hernaman (1838-1898) Music: ST. FLAVIAN, melody from Day's Psalter, 1562; adapt. and harm.
-Richard Redhead (1820-1901) THE HOLY GOSPEL John 12:20-36 Deacon: The Holy Gospel of our Lord Jesus Christ according to John.
-People: Glory be to thee, O Lord.
+Richard Redhead (1820-1901) The Scriptures tell us that Jesus is the Word that became flesh and dwelled among us.
+In the reading of the Holy Gospel, the ministers process with the Gospel Book to the Crossing of the church to read the selected passage and symbolize the Word dwelling among us.
+The ministers process to the Crossing during this hymn.
+THE HOLY GOSPEL Luke 13 verses 31-35 The Holy Gospel of our Lord Jesus Christ according to Luke.
+Deacon: Glory be to thee, O Lord.
+People: